 This past week Teresa set me off.
 She didn’t realize how hurtful an innocent comment that she made was to me.
 My reaction, while inappropriate, was prompted by defensiveness that I had built up over time.
 I exploded in anger.
-She immediately shut down, having no idea why I exploded.
+She shut down, having no idea why I exploded.
 To her, her comment was simply white rice.
 To me, it was a reminder of a brutal time in my life.

-These types of situations quickly turn into a downward spiral and they have the potential of ruining relationships.
+These types of situations can quickly turn into a downward spiral.
 Luckily, Teresa and I had just finished reading Unbroken the day before.
-Over the next few days we were able to see the situation for what it was and break the cycle.
+Over the next few days, we were able to see the situation for what it was and break the cycle.

 What is your bowl of rice?
 What actions or words “set you off”?
-How can you prevent them from happening and see people’s actions for what they really are?
+How can you prevent that from happening and see people’s actions for what they really are?